 (b) it shall submit estimates to Council in Hilary Term in respect of the ensuing financial year, and shall satisfy Council that no charge will fall on university funds except such as may be provided by Council; and

-(c) the academic policy of Parks College shall be consistent with the University’s strategies and plans as approved from time to time by Council.
+(c) the academic policy of Reuben College shall be consistent with the University’s strategies and plans as approved from time to time by Council.
 In cases in which Council thinks it appropriate, Council may direct the governing body on certain courses of action consistent with those strategies and plans.

 (2) The President shall be accountable to Council.